makevoid/ethereum-geth-dev/Readme.md

 @makevoid

-p.s. there are many repositories called `ethereum-geth-dev`, this is the latest version, you should check this out first but the others have some cool differences as well, the `ethereum-geth-dev-solc` one for example, that adds just an `apt-get-install solc` (coming from the ethereum) ;)
+p.s. there are many repositories called `ethereum-geth-dev`, this is the latest version, you should check this out first but the others have some cool differences as well, the `ethereum-geth-dev-solc` one for example, that adds just an `apt-get-install solc` (coming from the ethereum sources, to add more on that, you can check also that you are actually pulling from the correct sources) ;)